 To join as a soldier, you do not need any qualifications, except in some of the specialist roles.

-To join as an officer, you'll need 35 ALIS points (34 for SNQs) from 7 GCSE/SNQ subjects, with a minimum grade C/2 in English Language, Maths and either a science or a foreign language; plus 180 UCAS Tariff points from a maximum of 3 subjects (4 for Scottish Highers and excluding General Studies) with a minimum of 2 at National Level 3 (excluding AS Levels) or National or International equivalent.
+- 180 UCAS Tariff points (72 points from 2017) from a maximum of 3 subjects (4 for Scottish Highers) with a minimum of 2 at National Level 3 (excluding AS Levels) or National or International equivalent.

 Can I still join with a criminal conviction?

 Everyone makes mistakes and a criminal conviction doesn’t have to stop you from joining the Army.
 Be honest about your past history when you come in for a chat, and we might be able to offer you that all-important second chance.

 With the chance to learn a trade and skills that last a lifetime, Army life is a great way to make a fresh start.